LCSB-BioCore/GigaSOM.jl/README.md

 import Pkg; Pkg.add("GigaSOM");
 ```

-Then you can import the GigaSOM package and start using it:
+Then you can load the GigaSOM package and start using it:

 ```julia
 using GigaSOM
 ```

-The first "import" of the GigaSOM package may take several minutes to complete due to precompilation of the sources, especially on a fresh Julia install.
+The first loading of the GigaSOM package may take several minutes to complete due to precompilation of the sources, especially on a fresh Julia install.

-### Testing the installation
+### Test the installation

 If you run a non-standard platform (e.g. a customized operating systems), or if you added any modifications to GigaSOM source code, you may want to run the test suite to ensure that everything works as expected: